Food System Management

 - understanding of short supply chains,

-- terroir, territories, and globalization,
+- local character, regions, and globalization,

 - governance and innovation in agricultural and wine-growing cooperatives,

-- international business activity,
+- international business operations,

-- circular economy and links between stakeholders,
+- the circular economy and connections between stakeholders,

-- Governance and innovation in very small enterprises.
+- Governance and Innovation in Small Businesses.

 Gilles SERE DE LANAUZE